ipfs-shipyard/pinning-service-compliance/nft.storage.md

   "results": {}
 }
 ```
-## Can retrieve pin with name '2885-46F1-9BF1-00D' via the 'ipartial' TextMatchingStrategy - 🟢 SUCCESS
+## Can retrieve pin with name '5F66-40C7-AAF9-A0E' via the 'ipartial' TextMatchingStrategy - ❌ FAILED

-### Expectations (2/2 successful)
+### Expectations (2/4 successful)

   🟢 Response is ok (success)

   🟢 Result is not null (success)

+  ❌ Count is equal to 1 (failure)

+  ❌ Name matches name provided during creation (failure)